suncat2000/console-commands/README.md

-console-commands
+Console commands tool by PHP
 ================

-Console commands by PHP
+Tool to quickly write console commands in PHP.
+It is based on a package `symfony/console`.